Local Government Elections

 The NSW Local Council Elections will be on Saturday 9 September 2017.
 You can find detailed information from the Electoral Commission of NSW here.

-It is important for you to check your enrolment, particularly now that Council's voting boundaries are divided into wards.
-Make sure your enrolment is up to date here or call the Electoral Commission of NSW on 1300 135 736.
+It is important for you to check your enrollment, particularly now that Council's voting boundaries are divided into wards.
+Make sure your enrollment is up to date here or call the Electoral Commission of NSW on 1300 135 736.

 Information for Candidates

 Any questions by prospective candidates regarding the upcoming elections should be directed to the Electoral Commission of NSW.